 One of the most highly debated sections of the tax code, the earned income tax credit (or EITC) is an anti-poverty measure designed to help boost the after-tax earnings of the working poor.
-It is one of the 10 largest tax breaks by volume, costing between $70 billion and $73 billion in 2020.
+It is one of the 10 largest tax breaks by volume, costing $73.1 billion in 2021.

 Qualifying individuals can file for a potentially refundable tax credit based on their household size and income.
-The exact amounts vary significantly, however for households that earn less than $55,000 this credit can be potentially valuable.
+The exact amounts vary significantly, however, for households with that earn less than $63,698, this credit can be potentially valuable.

 State/Local Taxes and Mortgage Interest

 Historically these have been two of the largest and most common deductions for taxpayers.
 Changes made by the 2017 tax law have reduced their value somewhat, but they’re still worth being aware of.

 The state and local tax exemption (SALT) has been a part of the tax code since the modern income tax was first introduced.
 Historically, this allowed individuals to deduct income, sales and property taxes paid at the state and local levels.
 The 2017 tax bill limited this deduction by capping it at $10,000 and requiring that taxpayers apply it to only one category of tax (income, property or sales).
 It has always been below the line, meaning that it is only available to those who don’t take the standard deduction.